Ansley Brague

 Payment Options: Self-Pay; In-Network with Cigna/Evernorth

-Ansley takes a relational, trauma-informed approach, helping clients build emotional insight, confidence, and resilience while learning practical tools to manage anxiety, navigate relationships, and feel more secure in themselves.
-She works thoughtfully with children and teens experiencing emotional dysregulation, anger, peer challenges, and the impact of trauma, while also supporting parents in better understanding their child’s emotional world and developmental needs.
+Ansley takes a relational, trauma-informed approach to therapy, helping clients build emotional insight, confidence, and resilience while gaining practical tools to manage anxiety, strengthen relationships, and feel more secure in themselves.
+She works closely with children and teens navigating big emotions, anger, peer challenges, and the effects of trauma.
+With a background in school counseling, she brings a deep understanding of school systems and the academic, social, and emotional pressures students and families face, allowing her to effectively partner with parents around school-related concerns, advocacy, and strengthening family connection.

 A note from Ansley —